vinefeeder/VineFeeder/README.md

 **Interacting with Services**

-Once the GUI is launched, you mau interact with various streaming services by clicking on their corresponding buttons.
+Once the GUI is launched, you may interact with various streaming services by clicking on their corresponding buttons.
 The 'URL or search' box MAY be used for an immediate search entry or direct-download URL or it may be left empty.
 If left empty a menu is offered.
+A search for a series-name will usually end with a list of episodes to select from.
+If a series-url is pasted in the text-box then Vinefeeder will immediatly pass the url to the downloader.
+And being a series-url the downloader will download the complete series.
+So if you wish to select episodes use a search term.

 **Help**